ermiasdagnew/alx_travel_app_0x01/README.md

-# ALX Travel App – API
+# ALX Travel App 0x00

-## Description
-This project provides CRUD API endpoints for managing travel listings and bookings using Django REST Framework.
-API documentation is generated with Swagger.

-## Endpoints

-### Listings
-- GET /api/listings/
-- POST /api/listings/
-- GET /api/listings/<id>/
-- PUT /api/listings/<id>/
-- DELETE /api/listings/<id>/

-### Bookings
-- GET /api/bookings/
-- POST /api/bookings/
-- GET /api/bookings/<id>/
-- PUT /api/bookings/<id>/
-- DELETE /api/bookings/<id>/

-## API Documentation
+## Overview
-Swagger available at /swagger/
+This project is a Django-based travel booking platform.
+It demonstrates database modeling, API serialization using Django REST Framework (DRF), and automated database seeding with sample data.
+The project includes **Listings**, **Bookings**, and **Reviews** models.

+This milestone focuses on:
+- Defining models with proper relationships and constraints
+- Creating serializers for API data representation
+- Implementing a management command to seed the database

-## Tools Used
+## Project Structure
-- Django
-- Django REST Framework
-- drf-yasg
-- Postman